mvolkmann/blog/src/python/python-compared-to-js.md

 | no value             | `undefined` or `null`                                | `None`                                                                  |

-Everything is an object in Python, even values that are primitives in JavaScript like booleans, numbers, and strings.
+Everything is an object in Python, even values that are primitives in JavaScript like Booleans, numbers, and strings.

 Python has "sequences" whereas JavaScript has arrays.
 There are three kinds of sequences: list, tuple, and range.